-These constraints are detailed in the section on investment strategy.
+These binding elements are detailed in the section on investment strategy.
 Expertise, research, and information provided by data providers may be used to identify issuers exposed to excluded activities.
-A complete list of external providers of ESG data is available in the subfund's ESG information section on our website at www.assetmanagement.hsbc.fr.
+An exhaustive list of external providers of ESG data is available in the section on the subfund's ESG information online (www.assetmanagement.hsbc.fr).